 She is often called on for public speaking engagements, asked to do webinars, and write articles as a pet sitting/dog walking industry expert.

 Erin is also a certified dog trainer, and regularly volunteers for animal-related causes.
 She is a former board member of the Humane Society of Dallas County, and considers herself an equal opportunity animal lover.

 Pet Industry Consulting & Pet Product Licensing

-Erin partners with Carol Frank of Birdseye Consulting to work on a variety of pet industry related projects.
+Erin partners with Carol Frank of Birdseye Advisory Group to work on a variety of pet industry related projects.
 Work has included market research, business development, and strategic planning for clients seeking entry into the pet industry or assistance getting into new segments of the industry.

 Erin and Carol also team up to work with pet product inventors who wish to find licensing partners for their inventions.
 Products must have patents issued or have patents pending to be considered.